 What is or is not "meaningful" is a question of fact for the Search Division to determine.
 Its finding may change in the light of any reply from the applicant to the invitation under Rule 63(1) (see B-VIII, 3.2).
 The exercise of the Search Division's discretion will depend upon the facts of the case.
 A restriction of the search must be carefully considered.
-There are clearly cases where a search is rendered de facto impossible by the failure to meet the prescribed requirements of the EPC.
+There are cases where a search is rendered de facto impossible by the failure to meet the prescribed requirements of the EPC, for example a fundamental lack of clarity or the absence of any technical character whatsoever.
 The word "meaningful" should be construed reasonably.
-It should not be construed in such a way that Rule 63 is invoked simply because a search is difficult.
+It should not be construed in such a way that Rule 63 is invoked simply because a search is difficult or does not provide results that are significant for subsequent examination proceedings.